Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure SORT BY dropdown select sorts cars by Category (Z-A) | SORT BY dropdown select sorts cars by Category (Z-A).
 [Sorting by category z-a](wireframes/category_z_a.png) | PASS
 Ensure the amount of cars in a particular category are clearly displayed to the user. | The amount of cars in a particular category are clearly displayed to the user.
 [Cars in category](wireframes/product_amount.png) | PASS
 Ensure when a user searches for something, they see their query ruturned, a count of the products, what they searched, with a link back to the main products page. | When a user searches for something, they see their query ruturned, a count of the products, what they searched, with a link back to the main products page.
 [Search result](wireframes/search_result.png) | PASS
+Ensure the appropiate toast message is displayed to the user if they put in any search queries and press enter anyway. | The appropiate toast message is displayed to the user if they put in any search queries and press enter anyway.
+[Search error](wireframes/search_error_toast.png) | PASS

 ---